The Anatomy of a Successful Design Engineer: What They Do, Traits, Skills, Salary and More

 Let’s look at some of the major industries employing design engineers, as well as some of the most influential companies hiring in each industry.

 Nothing in the world happens without manufacturing.
 From cars to consumer packaged goods to the lights that power our homes, we rely on manufacturers for everything.
-But manufacturers rely on design engineers to bring their innovative product ideas to life, ensuring the products are not only effective, but safe for the public.

 A few of the leading companies in this industry include: